dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 projects on it and how little you really need to know to get started with it.

 ## Audience
-The presentation is mostly aimed to every Drupal developer that feel that more than it should of their valuable potential is going towards configuring their development environments and are ready to take some easy steps to fix it.
+The presentation is mostly aimed towards Drupal developers who feel that more than it should of their valuable potential is going towards configuring their development environments and are ready to take some easy steps to fix it.